 Super cool, awesome.
 Well, as our time comes to a close here, I definitely appreciate all these insights.
 I've learned a lot from you as we go through this.
 And it's great to hear some of the insights that you've shared.
 Any parting wisdom that you wanted to drop on our audience before we close?

 I would just plug third-party security, for some people, it doesn't seem like the sexiest area to work in, in information security.
 But having done it for a number of years, I felt like it was the thing that prepared me the most for jumping into the seesaw head of security role.
 It taught me how to work with all these different business units across the company.
 It taught me how to really oversee all different aspects of security and understand how to gauge a company's security maturity.
-So if you have designs of becoming a broader security leader in the future, spending some time in the third party risk face can really up-level you; it's kind of like an MBA.
+So if you have designs of becoming a broader security leader in the future, spending some time in the third party risk space can really up-level you; it's kind of like an MBA.

 Love it.
 The security MBA.